diegofrata/Generator.Equals/README.md

 Migrating to version 3 is very straightforward.

 1. Ensure projects are targeting C# 9.0 or latter using the MSBuild property `LangVersion`.
-2. Remove reference the package `Generator.Equals.Runtime`.
-Attributes and equality comparers are now generated directly into the target project and no longer requires referencing a runtime package.
-3. Be aware that `IEquatable<T>` for classes is now implemented explicitly in order to support deep equality.
+2. Be aware that `IEquatable<T>` for classes is now implemented explicitly in order to support deep equality.
 As a result, the method `Equals(T)` method is no longer marked as public.
 Most code should still work, requiring only to be recompiled as the ABI has changed.

 If you have an existing project using `Generator.Equals` and don't need any of the new features, you can still use version 2.x.
 The differences are minimal between both major versions.